Roahhh/main/docs/DeveloperGuide.md

 > 1b1.
 System shows an error message ("The specified file exists; would you like to use LOAD instead?") <br>
 > Use case ends

 1c.
-Path to file is invalid
+Path to file is in the wrong format
 > 1c1.
-System shows an error message ("The specified path to file is invalid.") <br>
+System shows an error message ("The specified path is in the wrong format.
+Example: store agendum/todolist.xml") <br>
+> Use case ends

+1d.
+Path to file is not accessible
+> 1d1.
+System shows an error message ("The specified location is inaccessible; try running Agendum as administrator.") <br>
 > Use case ends

 ### Use case 09 - Load from data file